Growing Beets in Containers is easy. This quick-growing vegetable doesn’t require much care and perfect for beginner container gardeners.

 If you want to make a soilless mix, add 1 part peat moss or coco peat, 1 part compost or well-rotted manure, and 1 part perlite, vermiculite, or sand.
 You can also add slow-release fertilizer that is low in nitrogen at the time of mixing the soil.

-Keep in mind, the optimum temperature for growing beets in containers require a temperature around 50 F – 85 F (10 C – 29 C), but it can be grown in temperature as low as 40 F (4.5 C) and as high as 90 F (32 C) with some difficulty.
+Keep in mind the optimum temperature for growing beets in containers require a temperature of around 50 F – 85 F (10 C – 29 C), but they can be grown in temperature as low as 40 F (4.5 C) and as high as 90 F (32 C) with some difficulty.

 Beet Care in Containers

 It’s a good idea to use either time-based (slow-release) fertilizer or compost.
-As beets are a root vegetable and you may like to increase their root development, use a fertilizer that is low in nitrogen but high in phosphorous and potassium—for example, a formula of NPK 5-10-10.
+As beets are root vegetables and you may like to increase their root development, use a fertilizer that is low in nitrogen but high in phosphorous and potassium—for example, a formula of NPK 5-10-10.